Which parts of your overall vision will you tackle this year?

 Although you will build rest and recovery stops into all parts of your plan, including at the daily level, each one of your plan’s periods will include a reset session commensurable with the planning period length.
 So, in the case of the annual plan, your reset might be a one- or two-week family vacation.

-Or you might divide your annual reset into several chunks, such as small quarterly trips or long weekends spent in the company of your loved ones.
+Another option is to divide your annual reset into several chunks, such as small quarterly trips or long weekends spent in the company of your loved ones.

 The reason for your annual reset is to allow your body, mind, and soul to rest and recover.
 If you are in a good place relative to your plan’s execution, you will benefit from the boost of serotonin that performing well against your long-term plans gives you.
-You will take advantage of your reset time with your whole heart and with no guilt, knowing that you are on track.
+You will take advantage of your reset time with your whole heart and no guilt, knowing that you are on track.

 Your Annual Planner